schmaustech/oc-mirror-blog/README.md

 EOF
 ~~~

-Now that we have the file create let us go ahead and run the oc mirror command to mirror the contents to our local registry of provisioning.schmaustech.com:5000:
+Now that we have the imageset created let us go ahead and run the oc mirror command to mirror the image contents to our local registry of provisioning.schmaustech.com:5000:

 ~~~bash
 $ oc mirror --config=imageset-configuration.yaml docker://provisioning.schmaustech.com:5000 --dest-skip-tls